gcbeltramini/etl-project/resources/docs/datasets.md

 This data is repackaged from a compilation put together by the [Berkeley Earth](http://berkeleyearth.org/about/), which is affiliated with Lawrence Berkeley National Laboratory.
 The Berkeley Earth Surface Temperature Study combines 1.6 billion temperature reports from 16 pre-existing archives.
+The dataset used here is `GlobalLandTemperaturesByCity.csv`.

 Data dictionary (primary key = `(city, country, latitude, longitude, dt)`):